-The API endpoints are protected by a PAT (Protection API Token) -an OAuth 2.0 token with a specific scope of uma_protection-which establishes a trust relationship between the two components.
+The API endpoints are protected by a protection API access token (PAT)-an OAuth 2.0 token with a specific scope of uma\protection-which establishes a trust relationship between the two components.

-For more information, see "/uma/resource_set".
+For more information, see "Managing UMA Resources".